 - Bill 8, the Electric Utilities Amendment Act, 2012 (based on input from Albertans and the response document above)

-- 2009 Electric Transmission system study
+- 2009 Electric Transmission system study in the history section of this site.

 The Transmission Facilities Cost Monitoring Committee was established by the Minister of Energy in July 2010 and is responsible for reviewing records related to cost, scope, schedule and variances of Alberta transmission facility projects that are forecast to cost in excess of $100 million.